das-projects/Rhine/README.md

 ### Contributions

-1. **Advanced Image Encoder**: We utilize a Vision Transformer (ViT) model with BEITv2 pre-training to enhance image understanding by predicting CLIP embeddings.

-2. **Efficient Text Encoder**: We adapt a pre-trained LLM using the LLM2Vec approach, incorporating bidirectional attention, masked next token prediction (MNTP), and unsupervised contrastive learning (SimCSE) to handle structured OCR outputs effectively.
+**Advanced Image and Text Encoding**: Our model leverages a Vision Transformer (ViT) with BEITv2 pre-training to enhance image understanding by predicting CLIP embeddings.
+For text encoding, we adapt a pre-trained Large Language Model (LLM) using the LLM2Vec approach, incorporating bidirectional attention, masked next token prediction (MNTP), and unsupervised contrastive learning (SimCSE).
+This dual approach ensures the model can handle structured OCR outputs effectively, providing a robust foundation for further processing.

-3. **Extended Context Handling**: We incorporate LongLoRA, combining Shifted Sparse Attention (S2-Attn) and parameter-efficient fine-tuning, to extend the context window significantly without a proportional increase in computational resources.

-4. **Multiway Transformer Integration**: By integrating image and text embeddings with a multiway transformer, we achieve efficient cross-modal attention, enhancing the model’s understanding of visual and textual relationships.
+**Extended Context Handling and Integration**: We incorporate LongLoRA, combining Shifted Sparse Attention (S2-Attn) and parameter-efficient fine-tuning, to significantly extend the context window without a proportional increase in computational resources.
+This extended context is integrated with a multiway transformer, allowing efficient cross-modal attention and enhancing the model's understanding of visual and textual relationships.
+This integration ensures that the model can process and understand documents with complex layouts and extended text sequences.

-5. **Robust Pre-training and Fine-tuning**: Our model is pre-trained on large datasets and fine-tuned on specific tasks, ensuring robust performance in document classification, layout analysis, named entity recognition, and other downstream tasks.

-6. **Prompt Encoder and Text Decoder**: We incorporate a prompt encoder and text decoder to generate relevant answers based on given prompts and document OCR pairs, enhancing the model’s ability to perform contextually aware information extraction.
+**Robust Pre-training, Fine-tuning, and Interaction Mechanisms**: Our model undergoes extensive pre-training on large datasets and is fine-tuned on specific tasks such as document classification, layout analysis, and named entity recognition.
+This fine-tuning ensures robust performance across various downstream tasks.
+Additionally, we incorporate a prompt encoder and text decoder, which allows the model to generate relevant answers based on given prompts and document OCR pairs.
+This capability enhances the model's ability to perform contextually aware information extraction, making it versatile and adaptable for various applications.

-By integrating these advancements, our multi-modal foundation model is equipped to handle large context sizes efficiently, enabling it to perform well on various downstream tasks such as document classification, named entity recognition, and more.
-This work sets a new standard for processing multi-modal documents with extended contexts, demonstrating the powerful synergy of modern NLP and computer vision techniques.

 ---

 ## Methodology

-### Datasets for Pre-training and Fine-tuning

-#### Pre-training and Fine-tuning Datasets
+### Dataset Details

 **IDL-WDS:**
-The IDL-WDS (Industry Documents Library - Web Dataset) is a comprehensive dataset comprising around 19 million pages of document images and corresponding OCR outputs in JSON format.
-This dataset is designed to facilitate robust pre-training of models on a diverse range of document types and structures.

-- **Size and Composition:** Approximately 19 million pages, including PDF files, TIFF images, and JSON files with Textract OCR annotations.
+The IDL-WDS (Industry Documents Library - Web Dataset) is a comprehensive dataset designed to facilitate robust pre-training on a diverse range of document types and structures.
+It comprises approximately 19 million pages, including PDF files, TIFF images, and JSON files with Textract OCR annotations.
+For processing, images are converted to 1024x1024 pixels in TIFF format to ensure high-quality input data.
+OCR JSON files are parsed to extract word bounding boxes and text, with bounding box coordinates normalized relative to the 1024x1024 image size.
+The `litdata` library from Lightning-AI is utilized for efficient data processing, supporting data loading, transformation, and batching, optimizing the pipeline for large-scale datasets.
-- **Processing:**
-  - **Image Preprocessing:** Convert images to 1024x1024 pixels in TIFF format to ensure high-quality and uniform input data.
-  - **OCR JSON Parsing:** Extract word bounding boxes and text from JSON files, normalizing the bounding box coordinates relative to the 1024x1024 image size.
-  - **Dataloader Implementation with LitData:** Use the `litdata` library from Lightning-AI for efficient data processing.
-This library supports data loading, transformation, and batching, optimizing the pipeline for large-scale datasets.

 **PDFA-ENG-WDS:**
-The PDFA-ENG-WDS dataset focuses on English PDF documents and provides OCR annotations and bounding boxes for words within the documents.

-- **Size and Composition:** Spanning approximately 1.5TB, with over 26 million pages and 18 billion text tokens.
-- **Processing:**
-  - **Sharded Storage:** The dataset is stored in `.tar` files, compatible with efficient streaming and processing using the `litdata` library.
-  - **Text and Bounding Box Extraction:** Normalize the bounding box coordinates relative to the 1024x1024 image size and convert the text to a suitable format for model input.
-  - **Optimized Dataloader with LitData:** Utilize the `litdata` library for efficient loading of large, sharded datasets, supporting parallel processing and handling large-scale data effectively.
+The PDFA-ENG-WDS dataset focuses on English PDF documents, providing OCR annotations and bounding boxes for words.
+Spanning approximately 1.5TB, it contains over 26 million pages and 18 billion text tokens.
+The dataset is stored in `.tar` files, compatible with efficient streaming and processing using the `litdata` library.
+Text and bounding box coordinates are normalized relative to the 1024x1024 image size and converted to a suitable format for model input.
+The `litdata` library supports efficient loading of large, sharded datasets, enabling parallel processing and handling large-scale data effectively.

 **PubTables-1M:**
-The PubTables-1M dataset is designed for table detection and structure recognition within documents, offering an extensive collection of annotated data to pre-train and fine-tune models for layout analysis and table structure extraction tasks.

-- **Size and Composition:** The dataset includes approximately 947,642 cropped table instances and 575,305 document page instances, providing comprehensive annotations for both table structure and document layout:

-  - **Structure Recognition Data:** Includes images and annotations for train, test, and validation sets, with XML files detailing table structures and word bounding boxes.
+The PubTables-1M dataset is designed for table detection and structure recognition within documents, providing an extensive collection of annotated data to pre-train and fine-tune models for layout analysis and table structure extraction tasks.
+It includes approximately 947,642 cropped table instances and 575,305 document page instances.
+The dataset contains images and annotations for train, test, and validation sets, detailing table structures and word bounding boxes.
+Images are standardized to 1024x1024 pixels, and bounding box coordinates are normalized relative to this size.
+The `litdata` library is used for efficient loading, transformation, and batching of data.
-  - **Detection Data:** Contains images and annotations for detecting table locations within full document pages, along with word-level bounding box information.

-- **Processing and Loading:**
-  - **Download and Extraction:** Use provided scripts to download and organize the dataset.
-  - **Transformation:** Standardize images to 1024x1024 pixels and normalize bounding box coordinates relative to this size.
-  - **Dataloader Implementation with LitData:** Utilize the `litdata` library to efficiently load, transform, and batch the data.

 **PubLayNet:**
-PubLayNet is a large-scale dataset aimed at document layout analysis, including annotations for text, titles, lists, tables, and figures within research paper images.
-This dataset is particularly valuable for pre-training and fine-tuning models for tasks such as document classification and named entity recognition.

-- **Size and Composition:** PubLayNet contains over 1 million annotated document images, sourced from PubMed Central articles.
-The dataset includes detailed annotations for various layout components:

-  - **Annotations:** The dataset provides bounding boxes and labels for text blocks, titles, lists, tables, and figures.
-It is divided into training, validation, and test splits:
+PubLayNet is a large-scale dataset aimed at document layout analysis, with annotations for text, titles, lists, tables, and figures within research paper images.
+It contains over 1 million annotated document images sourced from PubMed Central articles.
+The dataset includes bounding boxes and labels for various layout components and is divided into training, validation, and test splits.
+Images are converted to 1024x1024 pixels, and bounding box coordinates are normalized for consistency.
+The `litdata` library handles large-scale data efficiently, supporting shuffling, batching, and parallel processing.
-    - **Training Set:** Approximately 335,703 images
-    - **Validation Set:** Approximately 11,245 images
-    - **Test Set:** Approximately 11,405 images

-- **Processing and Loading:**
-  - **Download and Extraction:** Access the dataset files via Hugging Face, ensuring all necessary files are downloaded.
-  - **Transformation:** Convert images to 1024x1024 pixels, and normalize the bounding boxes relative to this size for consistency.
-  - **Dataloader Implementation with LitData:** Use the `litdata` library to handle large-scale data efficiently, with capabilities for shuffling, batching, and parallel processing.

-### Datasets Summary and Processing Strategy
+### Datasets Processing Strategy

 - **Consistency:** Standardize image resolutions to 1024x1024 pixels and convert them to TIFF format to ensure high-quality, uniform input data.
 - **Normalization:** Normalize bounding box coordinates in the OCR JSON files relative to the 1024x1024 image dimensions.